AntonioDehesa/ProbAndStat1/Week 2.md

 It consists of three components.
 * The sample space: to be a discrete probability space, the sample space, the collection of possible outcomes of your probabilistic experiment, has to be finite or countable.
 That's what makes it a discrete probability space.
 Represented as an S.
+All possible outcomes.
+In a coin flip, its heads and tails.
+For a dice, its 1,2,3,4,5,6.
 * The set of events, M, is a set of subsets of S. And that kind of works with natural language.
 If we say, well, what could happen in the event that thus and such happens-- so it kind of goes, a roll of the dice could add up to seven, eight, or nine, so that the event that we get a value between seven, eight, and nine-- among seven, eight, and nine is specified by a subset of the sum of rolling two dice.
 It has to fulfill some conditions:
 The empty set and S itself must be elements of M. Not every set must be in M, but these two do.